 Jesus proved His agape love toward us upon the cross and now He asks of us…do we love Him?
 Are we willing to give all of our lives for Him?
 The answer from His people is a resounding —-Yes!

-Those who know the transforming love of God, understand the value of sacrifice.
-What Peter knew and and what He lived for became synonymous in his life.
+For those who know the transforming love of God, they understand the value of sacrifice.
+What Peter knew and and what He lived for became synonymous in life.

-What he knew and what we know now is Jesus is worthy.
+What Peter knew and what we know now is that Jesus is worthy.

 He is worthy of our lives, He is worthy of our devotion, and He is worthy of all praise.